 Ridesharing was born in The San Francisco Bay Area.
 Uber, the biggest and most popular of these services, was created in San Francisco and has spread throughout the world.
 But that growth hasn’t happened without backlash.
 The company has repeatedly come under fire for the way it handles things in an Uber accident, the rates it pays drivers, and the lack of any real screening process.
-(Indeed, that increase in popularity has also led to the rise of the Uber accident in Los Angeles and other big cities around the country.)
+(Indeed, that increase in popularity has also led to the rise of the most major cities around the country.)
 As a personal injury lawyer with offices in San Francisco, San Jose, Oakland and Los Angeles I’ve been keeping a close watch on ridesharing companies.
 And, especially how they handle injuries caused by their drivers.
 It can sometimes be disheartening.

 However, none of that public embarrassment or the legislation prompted by it has slowed the meteoric growth of ridesharing.
 In fact, dozens of up-and-comers like Lyft have stepped into the ring to carve out their own share of this multi-million dollar business model.
 That surge in popularity means that if you haven’t used a ridesharing service in the past, you probably will in the very near future.

 There are several things you need to understand about your rights as a passenger (or even as a pedestrian) when it comes to Uber accidents and Lyft accidents.

 Personal Auto Insurance Policies Don’t Cover Lyft or Uber Accident Victims